 The Superior Watershed Partnership has a shoreline viewer of the U.P., from Chippewa County west to Gogebic County.

-These are all quite similar, essentially improving the Census Bureau's TIGER/Line files.
+These are all quite similar, essentially improving the Census Bureau's TIGERweb.
 In fact, they all seem to use the same base map information now.
 You'll probably have your favorite.
-Yahoo, Mapquest, Expedia, Rand McNally, Google Maps, Bing Maps, and Map24.
+Yahoo, Mapquest, Rand McNally, Google Maps, Bing Maps, and Map24.

 Questions?
 Contact Bruce Sarjeant, Reference, Documents & Maps Librarian (227-1580).